hrydgard/ppsspp-site/docs/multiplayer/adhoc-server-status.md

 ## For server owners

-If you want your data.json page to be shown in ppsspp, contact me on `hrydgard+ppsspp@gmail.com` with data.json in the subject, and let me know the full URL that will display the data.json.
-Ideally this will be `yourhost:27315/data.json` but I'll accept other URLs.
+If you want your `data.json` page to be shown in ppsspp, contact me on `hrydgard+ppsspp@gmail.com` with `data.json` in the subject, and let me know the full URL that will display the `data.json`.
+Ideally this will be something like `yourhost/data.json` but I'll accept other URLs.

-aemu_postoffice already supports :27315/data.json, you just need to expose it on your domain.
+To enable `data.json` on your server, see the Deploying section [here](https://github.com/Kethen/aemu/blob/main/hosting.md#deploying) - that's the nodejs-based status page mentioned.